 Explore

 Most MVP founders install Google Analytics, watch the daily visitor count, and feel like they have data.
 They don't.

 Page views tell you how many people showed up.
 They don't tell you what people did, where they got stuck, or whether they came back.

-Setting up real analytics takes a couple of hours.
-It changes what you can learn from your MVP in the first 30 days.
+Setting up real analytics takes a couple of hours and changes what you can learn from your MVP in the first 30 days.

 Consider this scenario: 200 people sign up for your MVP in the first week.
 That feels good.
 But what happened after they signed up?